-This field resets to an architecturally UNKNOWN value on a Cold reset.
-This field is preserved on an Error Recovery reset.
+- This field resets to an architecturally UNKNOWN value on a Cold reset. - This field is preserved on an Error Recovery reset.

-The {AV, V, UE, ER, OF, MV, CE, DE, PN, UET, CI} fields are write-one-to-clear, meaning writes of zero are ignored, and a write of one or all-ones to the field clears the field to zero.
-The {IERR, SERR} fields are read/write fields, although the set of implemented valid values is IMPLEMENTATION DEFINED.
+ERR<n>STATUS.{AV, V, UE, ER, OF, MV, CE, DE, PN, UET, CI} are write-one-to-clear (W1C) fields, meaning writes of zero are ignored, and a write of one or all-ones to the field clears the field to zero.
+ERR<n>STATUS.{IERR, SERR} are read/write (RW) fields, although the set of implemented valid values is IMPLEMENTATION DEFINED.
 See also ERR<n>PFGF.SYN.

-After reading ERR<n>STATUS, software must clear the valid bits in the register to allow new errors to be recorded.
-However, between reading the register and clearing the valid bits, a new error might have overwritten the register.
+After reading ERR<n>STATUS, software must clear the valid fields in the register to allow new errors to be recorded.
+However, between reading the register and clearing the valid fields, a new error might have overwritten the register.
 To prevent this error being lost by software, the register prevents updates to fields that might have been updated by a new error.